jnabonne/jhu-data-cleaning-assignment/Codebook.md

 ---
 ## Tidy Data Set Content
 The data set contents 180 observations (6 activities x 30 subjects) of the 66 variables (means of each average and standard deviation) from the original UCI HAR dataset.
+The first line of the file consists of the header with the variables names.

 ---
 ### Credits for original data set